THE PROPRIETARY COLONY:

 1708

 Sept.
-17-- Governor Nathaniel Johnson sent a report to the Board of Trade in London with the good news that the Charles Town colony was flourishing, with a population of 9,580 - 3,960 of which were free whites, 120 white indentured servants, 1,400 enslaved Native Americans, and 4,100 enslaved Africans and African Americans.
+17 -- Proprietary Gov. Nathaniel Johnson sent a report to the Board of Trade in London with the good news that the Charles Town colony was flourishing, with a population of 9,580 - 3,960 of which were free whites, 120 white indentured servants, 1,400 enslaved Native Americans, and 4,100 enslaved Africans and African Americans.
 (Source: Charleston!
 Charleston!, p.
 28)

 1711

 Feb.
-20 -- The Rev. Francis LeJau wrote a letter to his sponsors at the Society for the Propagation of the Gospel in Foreign Parts, warning them of impending trouble with the Native Americans in the St. James, Goose Creek Parish, noting "It is evident that our traders have promoted Bloody Wars this last year to get slaves and one of them bought lately one hundred of these poor souls."
-This Native America slave trade would lead to the Yemassee War of 1715, as LeJau predicted.
-(Source: Dr. Michael J. Heitzler in Goose Greek: A Definitive History, Vol. 1, page 52)
+20 -- The Rev. Francis LeJau wrote a letter to his sponsors at the Society for the Propagation of the Gospel in Foreign Parts, warning them of impending trouble with the Native Americans in the St. James, Goose Creek Parish, saying "It is evident that our traders have promoted Bloody Wars this last year to get slaves and one of them bought lately one hundred of these poor souls."
+The Native America slave trade would lead to the Yemassee War of 1715, as LeJau predicted.
+(Source: Goose Greek: A Definitive History, Vol. 1, page 52)

 1715

-Apr.
-15 -- In response to the growing slave trade of Native Americans with the West Indies, the Yemasees, Creeks, Catawbas and Choctaw tribes aligned to attack a number of frontier settlements about 80 miles southwest of Charles Town on Good Friday.
-They slew about 100 people.
-One of them, trader Thomas Nairne, was roasted to death.
+April 15 -- Angry at the growing slave trade of Native Americans with the West Indies, the Yemasees, Creeks, Catawbas and Choctaw tribes aligned to attack frontier settlements near Pocotoligo, about 80 miles southwest of Charles Town, on Good Friday.
+They killed about 100 settlers.
+One of them, trader and Indian Commissioner Thomas Nairne, was slowly roasted to death.

 1718

 Sept.
-27 -- A patrol of pirate bounty hunters under the command of Colonel William Rhett spotted Bonnet in the Cape Fear River inlet.
+26/27 -- A patrol of pirate bounty hunters under the command of Colonel William Rhett spotted Stede Bonnet in the Cape Fear River inlet.
 (Rhett was actually looking for another pirate, Charles Vane, at the time.)

 Nov.
-5 -- Gov. Robert Johnson took four ships to attack another group of pirates off the coast and a dramatic battle ensured.
+5 -- Proprietary Gov. Robert Johnson took four ships to attack another group of pirates off the coast and a dramatic battle ensured.
+(Source: Charleston!
+Charleston,! p.
+35)

 Nov.
 8 -- Twenty-two (accounts vary a bit) of Stede Bonnet's crew were hanged at what is now White Point Gardens.

 Nov.
-10 -- Stede Bonnet was stood trial for piracy with Judge Nicholas Trott presiding.
+10 -- Stede Bonnet stood trial for piracy with Judge Nicholas Trott presiding.

 Nov.
 13 -- Several more, perhaps seven, of Bonnet's crew were hanged at White Point Gardens.